3. Conceptual Design

 edge [fontcolor="red"];

-start [shape="point", width=0.1]
+start [shape="point", width=0.1];

-filter [label=<filter(<font color="blue">high_energy</font>)>];
+filter_high_energy [label=<filter(<font color="blue">high_energy</font>)>];

-out [label="ROOT output file(s)", shape="cylinder", style="filled", fillcolor="lightgray"]
+out [label="ROOT output file(s)", shape="cylinder", style="filled", fillcolor="lightgray"];

 resource [label=<Histogram<br/> resource>,